blahah/bindeps/README.md

 Bindeps.require 'binary_dependencies.yaml'
 ```

-`bindeps` will check run the `versioncmd` for each dependency.
-If the return value of the command doesn't match a regular expression test against the `version` field, `bindeps` will download the file that matches your system architecture, unpack it and place the binary in your path.
+`bindeps` will check run the `version:command` for each dependency.
+If the return value of the command doesn't match a regular expression test against the `version:number` field, `bindeps` will download the file that matches your system architecture, unpack it and place the binary in your path.
 If the return value does match, `bindeps` will do nothing.

 ## Contributing